 - a.
 All fluids, including, but not limited to, engine lubricant, transmission fluid, power steering fluid, hydraulic fluid, brake fluid, engine coolant, gasoline and oil, must be properly handled in such a manner that they do not leak, flow or discharge into or onto the ground or into a body of water; - b.
-A vehicle containing fluids may not be stored or dismantled: - (1) Within 100 feet of any body of water or freshwater wetland, as defined by Title 38, section 436-A, subsection 5; - (2) Within the 100-year floodplain; or - (3) Over a mapped sand and gravel aguifer: - c.
+A vehicle containing fluids may not be stored or dismantled: - 1.
+Within 100 feet of any body of water or freshwater wetland, as defined by Title 38, section 436-A, subsection 5 38 M.R.S.A. §436-A(5), as may be amended; - 2.
+Within the 100-year floodplain base flood area; or - 3.
+Over a mapped sand and gravel aquifer; - c.
 Junk, scrap metal, vehicles or other solid wastes may not be placed or deposited, directly or indirectly, into the inland waters or tidal waters of the State or on the ice of inland waters or tidal waters or on the banks of inland waters or tidal waters in such a manner that they may fall or be washed into these waters; and - d.
-Junkyard and automobile graveyard owners must demonstrate at the time of licensing that the facility or facilities for which they seek permits are, or are part of, a viable business entity engaged in the business of salvaging, recycling, dismantling, processing, repairing or rebuilding junk or vehicles for the purpose of sale, trade or personal use.
+Junkyard and automobile graveyard owners must demonstrate at the time of licensing that the facility or facilities for which they seek permits are, or are part of, a viable business entity engaged in the business of salvaging, recycling, dismantling, processing, repairing or rebuilding junk or vehicles for the purpose of sale, trade or personal use. - e.

-e.
 The Planning Board may require that Best Management Procedures for Motor Vehicle Recycling (Prepared by DEP, revised August 2003) be followed.